 A power down procedure involves reducing the number of air guns in use such that the radius of the 180 dB (or 190 dB) zone is decreased to the extent that marine mammals are not in the relevant safety zone.
 In contrast, a shut down procedure occurs when all air gun activity is suspended.
 During a power down, a mitigation air gun, typically the 10 cui, is operated.
 Operation of the mitigation gun allows the safety radii to decrease to 10 m, 33 m, and 330 m for the 190 dB, 180 dB, and 160 dB zones, respectively.
-If a marine mammal is detected outside the safety radius (either injury or harassment) but is likely to enter that zone, the air guns may be powered down before the animal is already within the harassment safety zone when first detected, the air guns will be powered down immediately if this is a reasonable alternative to a complete shut down.
+If a marine mammal is detected outside the safety radius (either injury or harassment) but is likely to enter that zone, the air guns may be powered down before the animal is within the safety radius, as an alternative to a complete shut down.
+Likewise, if a marine mammal is already within the harassment safety zone when first detected, the air guns will be powered down immediately if this is a reasonable alternative to a complete shut down.
 If a marine mammal is already detected within the injury safety zone when first detected, the air guns will be shut down immediately.